Cheshakoneko/Calcifer_circ2MHC/README.md

 >-cpath		Path to ciri2.pl (the CIRI2 installation), the installation needs to be done manually as there is no conda version

 >-rt			Read type of the input files (se [single-end] or pe [paired-end])

+>-t			Amount of threads used for the mapping